Defining Custom PDF printer objects

-- Select a server as the Printer server.
+- Select a Linux primary or secondary server or a Windows application server as the Printer server.
 If you just imported a custom printer definition file for this printer, specify the same printer server as the one you imported the file onto.

 - The printer driver reports status information in the language that you selected when you installed the Ricoh ProcessDirector server.
 To receive messages from this printer in a different language, set the Printer language property appropriately.

 - SNMP returns the printer serial number when Ricoh ProcessDirector establishes a connection to the printer.
 Ricoh ProcessDirector checks the Serial number property to make sure that the printer is one of the models supported as Custom PDF printers.